dotKokott/wavearium/README.md

 - For now we are going with svelte ts and will add a backend when it becomes necessary.

 ## Next challenges
-- Display partial settings
+- More beautiful partial settings (find svelte UI toolkit)
-- Editable partial settings
+- Keyboard input for notes
 - Waveform <-> partial research
 - Calculate standing wave just from partials